aan-cloud/IQMBB-API/README.md

 So what is IQMBB?

-Is an industrial company operating in the automotive parts sector and is a branch of INDUSTRIAL QUALITY MANAGEMENT.
+Is an industrial company operating in the automotive parts sector and is a branch of **INDUSTRIAL QUALITY MANAGEMENT**.

-This application will contain some information about IQMBB (INDUSTRIAL QUALITY MANAGEMENT BUKIT BERUNTUNG).
+This application will contain some information about IQMBB INDUSTRIAL **QUALITY MANAGEMENT BUKIT BERUNTUNG**.

 **What information?**